actris-cloudnet/dataportal/README.md

     cd backend
     ./run-dev npm run reset-db

-To load other other data to the db, for instance the sites used in production, use:
+To load other data to the db, for instance the sites used in production, use:

     cd backend
     ./run-dev npx ts-node -T src/fixtures.ts /dataportal-resources/1-site.json